rdawg-pidinst/white-paper/white-paper/metadata-schema.rst

 Currently, two variants of the metadata schema exist.
-The original `PIDINST schema`_, based on the evaluation of use cases collected by the working group, is used for prototypical implementation of metadata properties in the ePIC infrastructure.
-A second variant provides a `mapping between PIDINST metadata properties and DataCite Metadata Schema 4.3 <PIDINST DataCite schema_>`_.
+The original `PIDINST schema`_, based on the evaluation of use cases collected by the working group, is used for prototypical implementation of metadata properties in the ePIC and B2INST infrastructures.
+A second variant provides a `mapping between PIDINST metadata properties and DataCite Metadata Schema <PIDINST DataCite schema_>`_.
 In the following, we describe the properties in the original PIDINST schema and discuss their semantics: